๐Ÿ‘ฉโ€๐Ÿ‘ฉโ€๐Ÿ‘ฆIntro to Sociology

 Why This Matters

-Social stratification isn't just an abstract concept—it's the framework that explains why some people have more power, wealth, and opportunities than others.
-When you're tested on this material, you're being asked to demonstrate that you understand how societies create and maintain inequality through systems (like caste or slavery), categories (like class, race, or gender), and processes (like educational sorting or income distribution).
+Social stratification is the framework that explains why some people have more power, wealth, and opportunities than others.
+When you're tested on this material, you need to show that you understand how societies create and maintain inequality through systems (like caste or slavery), categories (like class, race, or gender), and processes (like educational sorting or income distribution).
 These concepts connect directly to foundational sociological ideas about social structure, power, conflict theory, and social mobility.

 Don't just memorize definitions here.
 For each form of stratification, know whether it's ascribed (assigned at birth) or achieved (earned through effort), whether mobility is possible, and how different forms intersect with one another.
-The most sophisticated exam answers recognize that stratification is multidimensional—a wealthy woman still faces gender stratification, and a highly educated person of color still navigates racial barriers.
+The strongest exam answers recognize that stratification is multidimensional.
+A wealthy woman still faces gender stratification, and a highly educated person of color still navigates racial barriers.
 Keep asking yourself: What type of system is this?
 Who benefits?
 How does it reproduce itself?

 Closed Systems of Stratification